MicrosoftEdge/WebView2Feedback/specs/PermissionManagement.md

             // Sets permission state for the given permission kind and origin
             // asynchronously.
 The change persists across sessions until it is
             // changed by another call to `SetPermissionState`, or by setting
             // the `State` property in `PermissionRequestedEventArgs`.
-The
+Setting
+            // the state to `CoreWebView2PermissionState.Default` will erase any
+            // state saved in the profile and restore the default behavior.
-            // origin should have a valid scheme and host (e.g.
+            // The origin should have a valid scheme and host (e.g.
             // "https://www.example.com"), otherwise the method fails.
             // Additional URI parts like path and fragment are ignored.
 For
             // example, "https://wwww.example.com/app1/index.html/" is treated